Healthy Fats Support Us Inside and Out

 When Fat Burning Goes into Hibernation

-In animals like bears, slow metabolism is a useful thing.
+In animals like bears, a slow metabolism is a useful thing.
 It enables them to hibernate through winter, when food, especially carbohydrates, are scarce.
 Our ancestors also lived with times of scarcity, so we inherited the ability to turn down our metabolic rate in this way, too.
-Unfortunately, this efficient system can lead to problems in a world where carbohydrates are now available on-demand.
+Unfortunately, this efficient system can lead to problems in a world where carbohydrates are now available on demand.

 Beating the Bulge

 North Americans gain a pound or two each winter and don’t tend to shed them.
 Slow weight gain continues through our mid-fifties, when we begin to lose weight, but not fat.
 To store less fat on our frames, we should avoid overeating starches, sugars, and trans-fats.
 We could take a brisk walk after our heaviest daily meal to divert circulating triglycerides into calorie-burning processes rather than storage.

 Fighting our natural urge to consume fats in winter is not the answer.
 This can slow our metabolic fires, and create problems for our cells, skin, and hormones.
 Although more human studies will be needed for confirmation, clinical studies hint that polyunsaturated fatty acids help prevent metabolic disorders, while the studies that formed the basis of the war against fat in the 80s and 90s were hypothetical and never proven in humans.